 An on-ramp for researchers

-The disorder is variable in presentation, but often includes sexual dysfunction and neuropsychiatric events or conditions.
+The post-5-ARI disorder is variable in presentation, but often includes sexual dysfunction and neuropsychiatric disturbances.
 Within sexual dysfunction, common symptoms are genital numbness and loss of libido.
 In the neuropsychiatric domain, common symptoms are depression, anxiety, panic attacks and suicidality.
-There may also be dysfunctions or disturbances to cognitive, musculoskeletal and sensory functions as well as sleep.
+There may also be deficits in cognitive, musculoskeletal, energetic and sensory functions as well as sleep.

 To anticipate a few common misconceptions: